arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * C++ supports multiple inheritance, and Java allows a class to implement multiple interfaces.
 What impact does using these facilities have on orthogonality?
 Is there a difference in impact between using multiple inheritance and multiple interfaces?
 Is there a difference between using delegation and using inheritance?
 [This question is from The Pragmatic Programmer, by Andrew Hunt and David Thomas]
 * Pros and cons of holding domain logic in Stored Procedures.
 * In your opinion, why have Object-Oriented Design dominated the market for so many years?
+* What would you do to understand if your code has a bad design?

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>